-In addition, further coaching and performance support staff may be appointed for specific projects on a short-term basis.
+Additional coaching and performance support staff may be appointed for specific projects on a short-term basis.
 For example, this may include support for British representative teams at major championships/events.
-These and any other short-term appointments made in supporting the delivery of the performance plan would also come under the management responsibility of the Performance Director.
+These and any other short-term appointments made in supporting the delivery of the performance plan would also come under the management and responsibility of the Performance Director.